She picked up a camera and thought to herself, "I could keep doing this".

 It was 2006; a teenage part-time barista was recruited to work as a picture intern in an online newsroom.
 "I can't witness this 'child-labour thing' going on anymore," said the regular customer to the baby-faced Ya Ting, "Come work with us, you just need to crop some photos".
 Ya Ting didn't think much of it then, the new job pays more and demands less labour, so she did.
-It was to be one of the first triggers to her journey in photography.
+It was the first step towards her journey in photography.

 Sometime within this period, she picked up a camera and thought to herself, "I could keep doing this".